 - any other purposes includes any purpose recognised as charitable under existing charity law and any purposes which may reasonably be regarded as analogous to the listed purposes above, as well as those by virtue of section one of the Recreational Charities Act (1958).

-It will no longer be an option for organisations to obtain charitable recognition with HMRC, but rather, it will be a legal requirement to register with the Commission once the Register of Charities is established.
+It is a legal requirement to register with the Commission as the Register of Charities has been established.
 Organisations which are currently recognised as charities for tax purposes with HMRC will also have to register with the Commission when called to do so.

 The Commission will consider each organisation on a case by case basis in determining whether or not it is fulfilling the public benefit requirement.
 Charity trustees are legally required to have regard to the Commission’s guidance on the public benefit requirement.
 This statutory guidance is applicable not only when first applying to register as a charity but also on an on-going basis in running the charity and in reporting annually to the Commission.

 The process of establishing the Register of Charities is underway.
 The Commission is calling forward charities on the 'registration list' in tranches.
 It is anticipated that it may take up to four years to register every charitable organisation in Northern Ireland.